DV

 Quick verdict

-COIN (Coinbase Global Inc.) and COIW (Roundhill COIN WeeklyPay ETF) are both dividend ETFs, but they take different approaches.
+COIN (Coinbase Global Inc.) is a stock, while COIW (Roundhill COIN WeeklyPay ETF) is an ETF — they take fundamentally different approaches.

 Deep dive